laravel/docs/horizon.md

     php artisan horizon:status

-You may gracefully terminate the master Horizon process on your machine using the `horizon:terminate` Artisan command.
-Any jobs that Horizon is currently processing will be completed and then Horizon will exit:
+You may gracefully terminate the Horizon process using the `horizon:terminate` Artisan command.
+Any jobs that are currently being processed by will be completed and then Horizon will stop executing:

     php artisan horizon:terminate

 <a name="deploying-horizon"></a>
 ### Deploying Horizon

-If you are deploying Horizon to a live server, you should configure a process monitor to monitor the `php artisan horizon` command and restart it if it quits unexpectedly.
-When deploying fresh code to your server, you will need to instruct the master Horizon process to terminate so it can be restarted by your process monitor and receive your code changes:
+When you're ready to deploy Horizon to your application's actual server, you should configure a process monitor to monitor the `php artisan horizon` command and restart it if it exits unexpectedly.
+Don't worry, we'll discuss how to install a process monitor below.

+During your application's deployment process, you should instruct the Horizon process to terminate so that it will be restarted by your process monitor and receive your code changes:

     php artisan horizon:terminate

 <a name="installing-supervisor"></a>
 #### Installing Supervisor

-Supervisor is a process monitor for the Linux operating system, and will automatically restart your `horizon` process if it fails.
-To install Supervisor on Ubuntu, you may use the following command:
+Supervisor is a process monitor for the Linux operating system and will automatically restart your `horizon` process if it stops executing.
+To install Supervisor on Ubuntu, you may use the following command.
+If you are not using Ubuntu, you can likely install Supervisor using your operating system's package manager:

     sudo apt-get install supervisor